ellysh/video-game-bots/ClickerBots/output-device-capture.md

 **FFLocalizeChanges** function can be effective alternative for the AutoIt provided **PixelChecksum**.
 It works more reliable and provide more information about the happened changes.

 Functions of the **FastFind** library supports a work with the overlapped but not minimized windows.
-Most of them have a windows handle parameter to specify a window for analyzing.
+Most of them have a windows handle parameter that allows to specify a window for analyzing.
 Also the functions works correctly with fullscreen DirectX windows.

 ### ImageSearch Library